 In these temps I’ll start reaching for my midweight softshell gloves, or use one of my lighter gloves in combination with the overmitts.
-I tend to prefer the overmitts with my fleece gloves because they’re warmer at the start and after removing the overmitt cooler on the go.
+I tend to prefer the overmitts with my fleece gloves because they’re warmer at the start and after removing the overmitt better snot wipes.

 In these conditions I’ll pair the overmitts with the midweight softshell glove.
-Again it’s about starting warmer with the overmitts and once warm removing the mitts to cool off.
+Again it’s about starting warmer with the overmitts and then removing the mitts once warm.

 Below 10 Degrees

-When it gets this cold I go for my stance gloves and the overmitts.
+When it gets this cold I reach for my stance gloves and the overmitts.
 This is an extremely warm combination and has kept me comfortable in temps well below 0°.
-My only issue with this system is that it’s often too warm once I warm up even after removing the overmitts.
+My only issue with this system is that it’s often too hot once I warm up… even after removing the overmitts.
 But that’s a price I’m willing to pay to not have freezing cold hands at the start.

 Pro Tip: Start Your Run Warm… Many of us turn our heat down at night.
 If you run in the early morning it’s often chilly in the house when getting ready.
-If you head out the door and your body is already cool you’re hands are going to be the first things sacrificed.
+If you head out the door and your body is already cool your hands are going to be the first things sacrificed.
 Instead do some dynamic stretches, squats, jumping jacks… Anything to get your heart rate up a bit and get your blood moving before you head outside.
-You should probably be doing these things anyway, and why not stack the odds of remaining comfortable in your favor.
-Ok… Here’s what I’ve got.
+You should probably be doing these things anyway, so why not stack the odds of remaining comfortable in your favor.

 If you have really cold hands you can always add a chemical hand warmer, and if you’re tackling a longer run and will be far away from your car or some other safe, warm place you should consider bringing extra dry gloves just in case.